ChrisJulLimantoro/ChrisJulLimantoro/README.md

 - 👋 Hi, I’m @ChrisJulLimantoro
 - 👀 I’m interested in full-stack web and mobile development
 - 🌱 I’m striving to get better every single commit i've done
-- 😍 Currently learning Framework such as CodeIgniter, Laravel, Python Flask
+- 😍 Currently learning about software architecture and CLEAN code principle

 <!---
 ChrisJulLimantoro/ChrisJulLimantoro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.